Hernia (All Types) Surgery: Everything You Need to Know

 Medical Evaluation

-Before surgery, you’ll undergo blood tests, an ECG, and other exams to ensure you’re fit for anesthesia.
+You’ll undergo blood tests, ECG, and other checks to ensure you’re fit for anesthesia.

 Preoperative Instructions

-These may include fasting, stopping certain medications, and arranging post-surgery care.
+These may include fasting, stopping specific medications, and arranging post-surgery assistance.

 What to Expect on Surgery Day